bronlib/TruelyPortablePythonProjectTemplate/README.md

 if successful, a new directory will be created under portabizer/scripts, depending on the OS.

+On Windows click on
+>callSetupWindows.bat

+And the directory structure and Python Distribution will be created and a new directory of scripts will be created:
+>generatedDOSscripts

+On Mac, click on
+>callSetupMac.command

+And the directory structure and Python Distribution will be created and a new directory of scripts will be created:
+>generatedCOMMANDscripts

+On Linux, launch
+>callSetupLinux.sh

-Under Windows, the new directory will be called: "generatedDOSScripts".
+And the directory structure and Python Distribution will be created and a new directory of scripts will be created:
+>generatedBASHscripts

 For each Python module found in the PYTHONPATH, besides those in 'site-packages', a script file is created by which that module can be called in a portable way.

-If new Python files are creted, callSetupXXX should be called again and the directory "generateXXXScripts" will be updated
+If new Python files are creted, callSetupXXX should be called again and the directory "generateXXXscripts" will be updated

 To reframe, when one begins, one can either pull or copy the git in a directory, whose name is arbitrary as is the directory name given to this git.
 This is because a